gamtiq/frontend-tools/README.md

 * [Heroku](https://www.heroku.com/) - a cloud platform that lets companies build, deliver, monitor and scale apps.
 * [Microsoft Azure](https://azure.microsoft.com/en-us/services/app-service/) - quickly create powerful cloud apps for web and mobile clients.
 * [Modulus](https://modulus.io/) - application container platform.
 Deploy, scale, and monitor apps in the language of your choice.
+* [Netlify](https://www.netlify.com/) - builds, deploys, and hosts your front end.
+* [now](https://zeit.co/now) - allows you to take your JavaScript (Node.js) or Docker powered websites, applications and services to the cloud with ease, speed and reliability.
 * [OpenShift](https://www.openshift.com/) - Red Hat's Platform-as-a-Service (PaaS) that allows developers to quickly develop, host, and scale applications in a cloud environment.
 * [Surge](http://surge.sh/) - static web publishing for front-end developers.